luiscielak/idd510_17sp/lessons/08-project-setup/lesson-08.md

 ### 1. File Folder Structure

+Having your project organized is key.
+Before you begin working on your project, setup your folder structure.
+This will allow you to keep a clear and organized mind throughout your project.

-- **_assets:** This folder contains fonts, icons, images, logos
+- **_assets:** This folder contains fonts, icons, images, logos.
+These are to be shared with internal/external teams and it includes everything needed to build the app/site.

 - **_exports:** This folder has all your design exports such as JPG, PNG, SVG files.
+Any time you export your design, they go here.

 - **build:** This folder contains your source code along with any other code examples, references or modules.

-- **design:** This folder contains all designs from Sketch, PhotoShop or Illustrator files.
+- **design:** This folder contains all design files from Sketch, PhotoShop or Illustrator.
 These should be organized by purpose (wireframes, journeys, branding, etc).

 - **docs:** This folder contains all your design documentation (Word, Pages) and presentation files (Keynote, PowerPoint).

+**Project Folder Structure Template:** [Download Template][folder-template.zip]

 ```
 ProjectName